 5. More to it than safari

 South Africa is not just about the magnificent wildlife, there is a lot more than a safari on offer.
 We combined our trip with three days in the beautiful coastal city of Cape Town with Table Mountain as its backdrop.
 From there we enjoyed a tour of the spectacular Cape Peninsula with CAT-Africa, which you can read about here.
 We were all literally bowled over by the mighty South Easter winds at Cape Point and the girls were smitten with the penguins at Boulders beach.

 We also took advantage of a day trip to the Cape winelands of Stellenbosch and Franschhoek with Cape Wine and Leisure Tours.
-Here we indulged in a spot of wine-tasting for the adults and grape juice tasting for the kids.
+We indulged in a spot of wine-tasting for the adults and grape juice tasting for the kids.
+You can read about our amazing tour here.

 Our road trip along the Garden Route is where we found our beach fix.
 Some of the best are to be found in Plettenberg Bay in the Western Cape on this popular route.
 Warning though, the Atlantic is obviously on the tad chilly side and Great Whites are common in the area (I admit it, I passed on the shark cage diving thing but its all there for you if you want it).
 Anyway it still doesn’t take away from a glorious day on the beach whilst the kids build sandcastles and you lap up the dramatic scenery.